 Students arriving at Northwestern with a MA must complete 9 additional elective courses.
 Students arriving at Northwestern with a BA must complete 16 additional elective courses.

 - Annual Graduate Student Review is submitted in the Spring quarter of every academic year

-- Students submit a prospectus at the end of their fourth year
+- Students submit a prospectus after their final year of coursework